Baptiste-Levrard/ECB_computer_vision/README.md

 2.2 Data Cleaning

 The following folders have been emptied from all the ECB Data.
-(Moved this up as it's a critical initial state).
-3. Project Administration

-(This section is empty.
-If there are no administrators, remove this heading.
-If there are, list them here.)
-4. Dependencies
+3. Dependencies
-4.1 Poetry Dependency Management
+3.1 Poetry Dependency Management

 Poetry is used for managing project dependencies.

     Install Poetry (if not already installed):
     Bash
     conda install poetry

 Navigate to the project directory:

     Bash
     cd /path/to/your/project

 Install project dependencies:

     Bash
     poetry install

 Note: Ensure the pyproject.toml file exists in the directory.
 If poetry.lock does not exist, Poetry will generate it automatically.

-4.2 Additional Dependencies
+3.2 Additional Dependencies

 For ECB-related Python packages, install them using your preferred package manager (e.g., pip or conda).
-5. Script Usage
+4. Script Usage

 The project comprises three main processing scripts and one utility function for data aggregation.
-5.1 Pre-processing Floor Plans
+4.1 Pre-processing Floor Plans

     Script: pre_processing_floor_plan.py
     Purpose: Process ECB architectural plans to extract pixel coordinates of rooms.